softwaremill/jekyll-softwaremill/_posts/company/2015-01-29-whats-new-in-bootzooka.md

 We chose [H2 SQL database](http://www.h2database.com/html/main.html) because it's lightweight and doesn't require any 3rd party software to be running (e.g. `mongod`).
 This simplifies both development on a local machine and a Continuous Integration (CI) process.

+Since we're in the SQL's eco-system, you're able to replace H2 with any other _'production'_ RDBMS (e.g. MySQL, PostgreSQL or Oracle) without any pain.

 [Rogue](https://github.com/foursquare/rogue) was replaced with [Slick](http://slick.typesafe.com/) - the library which
 allows to access & query SQL database in the type safe manner.